 Mailroom staff has a much easier time managing parcels by way of smart lockers, and in most circumstances, line traffic is greatly reduced.
 Students don’t have to wait in line to receive their packages, but can head straight to the locker and retrieve them.

 Without having to deal with students receiving, they can concentrate more on people waiting in line for outgoing.
-Smart lockers allow mailroom clerks to get more accomplished while doing less work to make it happen.
+Automated Package Locker Systems allow mailroom clerks to get more accomplished while doing less work to make it happen.

 When staff budgets are tight or if the mailroom is at the mercy of operating through volunteers, smart lockers lend a helping hand.
 They are a great option instead of hiring more staff due to the fluctuations and often unpredictable waves of workload.